 - Marketing and advertising slogans are copyrightable as long as they are not determined to be too similar to already existing slogans or common English idioms.

-- An example of this would be a scientist discovering a new planet; any one can use this fact.
-Then some one comes up with the theory that this new planet has Earth-like characteristics, this can also be used by anyone.
+- An example of this would be a scientist discovering a new planet; anyone can use this fact.
+Then someone comes up with the theory that this new planet has Earth-like characteristics, this can also be used by anyone.

 - Compilations of facts and/or theories can be copyrighted, such as world record books or a book of historical facts.

 Interestingly, collections of these public domain works can be protected by copyright.
-These collections or compilations can come in many forms from book or website to a series of videos or even songs.
+These collections or compilations can come in many forms from books or websites to a series of videos or even songs.
 Just because the subject matter of that of which is available in the public domain does not mean that any version, interpretation, or transcription of said works can be freely used.
 Frequently authors, songwriters, and directors will use public domain information and add their own unique twists to make it their own and subsequently copyright worthy.
 An example of this is Holiday in Cambodia by American punk rock band Dead Kennedys where facts of the Cambodian Genocide by Pol Pot and the Khmer Rouge are portrayed, yet the song is copyrighted.

 One may ask “How do I know what is available to freely use from the public domain?” and this question can be problematic.
 One key to knowing if something is in the public domain is to use simple logic with the above categories.
 Does the concept or material fall under one of the above categories such as date of publication or unprotected type of material?
-After careful speculation one can see if public domain is an option.
+After careful speculation one can see if the public domain is an option.

-Even with this form of research further knowledge can be necessary.
+Even with this form of research, further knowledge can be necessary.
 The Internet has many free resources available if one is dedicated enough to spend the time searching.
 Looking through collections, which may be copyrighted, and finding specific public domain works to use without issue.

 Legal documents are some of the easiest to find since most federal and state records are stored both physically and in online databases.
-Navigating these databases can be time consuming but will often yield results.
+Navigating these databases can be time-consuming but will often yield results.